intro-graphics-master/a1_s19/README.md

 # Assignment #1

+## Becoming a JavaScript Programmer who knows how to use DevTools

 ### Step 1:  Begin with these steps to repository setup:

 1. By now you have followed the link to create your assignment repository.
 Please use this link only once as it will create a repository on GitHub.com.
 We will not check for submissions if you use it multiple times.
 The repository name should look like **a1-githubusername**.
 Any others will get removed.